The Stigmas Surrounding Apprenticeships

 Teachers know their pupils extremely well, some of them having known the young person from the age of 11 years old right up to 16 or 18, and will therefore know their pupils’ learning style and capabilities.
 From personal experience, I wish I had been told by a teacher whilst I was at school that there were more apprenticeship opportunities related to my skills, but instead my teachers only knew about apprenticeships related to science, or trades.
 With neither of these being my strong points, I was pushed down an academic route towards University, which was just not right for me, but once I did my own research and found an apprenticeship in a suitable industry, I have never felt more positive about my future.

-This brings me on to the first of the perceived stigmas surrounding apprenticeships that we encounter regularly: ‘Apprenticeships are just for those wanting to follow trades or vocational industries.’
+This brings me on to the first of the main stigmas we encounter regularly: ‘Apprenticeships are just for those wanting to follow trades or vocational industries.’
 This could not be further from the truth.
-Whilst, yes, there is a plethora of apprenticeship qualifications in trade related courses, there are also a vast number of courses available to anyone in industries of all kinds.
+Whilst, yes, there is a plethora of apprenticeship qualifications in trade related courses, there is also a vast number of courses available to anyone in industries of all kinds.
 Whether you are interested in becoming a veterinary nurse, a digital marketer, an accountant, a puppet maker, an aerospace engineer, a beauty therapist, a horticulture operative, an IT specialist, a laboratory scientist, a software developer, a paralegal, an environmental conservationist or one of the literally 461 other apprenticeship opportunities available currently (185 MORE in development) – there is something for you!
-Take a look at the Institute for Apprenticeships for an exhaustive list of current apprenticeships and the many in development to look out for.

 Successes of apprenticeships